Donat Rrudhani

-Donat Rrudhani (born 2 May 1999) is a Kosovan footballer who plays as a midfielder for Swiss club Young Boys and the Kosovo national team.
+Donat Rrudhani (born 2 May 1999) is a Kosovan footballer who plays as a midfielder for Swiss Super League club Sion and the Kosovo national team.

 Club career

 Early career

 Rrudhani was born and raised in Kamenica, at the age of 12, he and his parents emigrated to France.
 Rrudhani after coming to France, joins CO Langres and where in addition to being part of CO Langres, he was also part of Troyes AC until 2016 and then part of FC Brunstatt.
 In 2017, he moved to Switzerland and started his senior career at Timau Basel and after a season transferred to Black Stars Basel.

 Aarau

 On 9 August 2019, Rrudhani signed a four-year contract with Swiss Challenge League club Aarau.
 His debut with Aarau came nine days later in the 2019–20 Swiss Cup first round against SC Cham after coming on as a substitute in the 103rd minute in place of Yvan Alounga.